gdennie/docker.github.io/engine/security/index.md

 ## Kernel namespaces

-Docker containers are very similar to LXC containers, and they have similar security features.
+Docker containers are very similar to LXC containers (a userspace interface for the Linux kernel containment features), and they have similar security features.
 When you start a container with `docker run`, behind the scenes Docker creates a set of namespaces and control groups for the container.